christoph88/tagmanager-build-tool/README.md

 ### On pull request creation

 1. Get json files from tags, triggers, variables and custom templates

+- save those files to a workspace number subfolder, or they will keep overwriting the default workspace.

 2. Filter out only html entities
 3. export the values to seperate js files